 Beginning Weight Training Part 1

 I don’t even remember when I first ran this article but I’ve probably run it annually since then.
-And since it IS that time of the year again (and I wanted something a bit lighter than my last piece), it seemed appropriate.
+And since it IS that time of the year again (and I wanted something a bit lighter than my last piece), it seemed appropriate to talk about beginning weight training.
 It’s 4 parts which I’ll run two per week (so it doesn’t take forever to get to the point) and if you know anybody just getting started out, share it with them.

 For the most part, articles about beginner’s training aren’t terribly popular.
 This is because, with literally no exception I have ever run into in nearly 20 years of doing this, everybody thinks that they are more advanced than they are.
 It’s simply human nature, nobody wants to think of themselves as a beginner or noob.
 In the world of training and dieting the consequence of this is that folks tend to jump into advanced training or diet interpretations long before they are either needed or useful or they have developed the necessary fundamentals.